Sydney-Informatics-Hub/geodata-harvester/quarto/API_md/geodata_harvester/utils.md

     array (raster).
 raster_query: Given a longitude,latitude value, return the value at that point
     of a raster/tif.
+extract_values_from_rasters: Given a list of rasters, extract the values at coords.
 init_logtable: Stores metdata for each step of raster download and processing.
 update_logtable: Updates each the logtable with new information.